Received a tax notice?

 Questions we hear most often.

-Not necessarily.
-Many notices are routine and procedural.
-A Section 143(2) scrutiny notice simply means your return was selected for review — not that fraud has been alleged.
+Not at all.
+Many notices are entirely routine.
+A Section 143(2) scrutiny notice means your return has been selected for detailed review — not that fraud is alleged.
+A Section 139(9) defective return notice is simply pointing out a technical filing deficiency.
 What matters is how promptly and accurately you respond.

-Missing a deadline can result in an ex-parte assessment — where the officer decides the case based on available information without your input.
-This almost always leads to an unfavourable outcome.
-If you have missed a deadline, seek professional help immediately for a condonation of delay application.
+Missing a deadline can result in an ex-parte assessment — the officer decides the case based on available information without your explanation.
+This almost always results in an unfavourable order and additional demand.
+If you have already missed a deadline, consult a professional immediately and explore filing a condonation of delay application.

-Simple procedural notices like Section 139(9) can often be handled independently using our guides.
-For scrutiny assessments, reassessments, or any notice involving allegations, professional guidance is strongly recommended.
+It depends on the notice type.
+Simple procedural notices — Section 139(9) or Section 245 — can often be handled independently using our guides and templates.
+For scrutiny assessments, reassessments, or any allegation of concealment, professional representation is strongly recommended.

-Yes — GSTR-1 vs GSTR-3B mismatch is one of the most common triggers for an ASMT-10 scrutiny notice.
-A well-prepared reconciliation statement explaining the difference is usually sufficient to resolve the matter without any demand being confirmed.
+Yes — a GSTR-1 vs GSTR-3B mismatch is one of the most common ASMT-10 triggers.
+Per the CBIC January 2026 circular, a standardised reconciliation format is now required as the primary document in your ASMT-11 reply.
+A well-prepared reconciliation usually resolves the matter without any confirmed demand.

 "Twenty-five years of tax practice taught me one thing clearly: the right reply, sent on time, can change everything."

 That insight — and a desire to put it in the hands of every taxpayer — is what NOTICEREPLY is built on.
-As a Fellow Chartered Accountant and alumnus of IIM Ahmedabad, I have spent over two and a half decades representing clients across departmental assessments, audits, scrutiny proceedings, and appellate forums.
+As a Fellow Chartered Accountant and alumnus of IIM Ahmedabad, I have spent over two and a half decades representing clients across departmental assessments, audits, scrutiny proceedings, and appellate forums — under both the Income Tax Act, 1961 and, now, the Income Tax Act, 2025.

 Through it all, one problem surfaced repeatedly — most taxpayers struggle to draft replies that are legally sound, timely, and effective.
 A poorly worded reply can turn a manageable notice into a prolonged dispute.
 NOTICEREPLY exists to change that.